Barefoot Schooling of Life

 Anything Worth Doing is Worth Doing it Well!

-Here we have fabulous rice dishes, braised lamb shank, slowly cooked
+Here we have fabulous rice dishes, braised lamb shank, slowly cooked with spices,

 Patience and passion are the main ingredients in Persian cooking.